Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Case Studies

 \subsubsection{Reward Function}

 Following signals guided the agents:

-\begin{itemize} \item \textbf{Behavioral Cloning:} The behavioral cloning (BC) \cite{bain1995} algorithm updated the policy in a supervised fashion with respect to the recorded demonstrations, mutually exclusive of the reinforcement learning update. \item \textbf{GAIL Reward:} The generative adversarial imitation learning (GAIL) reward \cite{ho2016} $^{g}r_t$ ensured that the agent optimized its actions safely and ethically by rewarding proportional to the closeness of new observation-action pairs to those from the recorded demonstrations. \item \textbf{Curiosity Reward:} The curiosity reward \cite{pathak2017} $^{c}r_t$ promoted exploration by rewarding proportional to the difference in predicted and actual encoded observations. \item \textbf{Extrinsic Reward:} The objectives of lap time reduction and motion constraints were handled using an extrinsic reward function $^{e}r_t$.
+\begin{itemize} \item \textbf{Behavioral Cloning:} The behavioral cloning (BC) \cite{bain1995} algorithm updated the policy in a supervised fashion with respect to the recorded demonstrations, mutually exclusive of the reinforcement learning update. \item \textbf{GAIL Reward:} The generative adversarial imitation learning (GAIL) reward \cite{ho2016} $^{g}r_t$ ensured that the agent optimized its actions safely (mimicking safe demos) and ethically (avoiding proactive reward hacking) by promoting the closeness of new observation-action pairs to those from the recorded demonstrations. \item \textbf{Curiosity Reward:} The curiosity reward \cite{pathak2017} $^{c}r_t$ promoted exploration by rewarding proportional to the difference in predicted and actual encoded observations. \item \textbf{Extrinsic Reward:} The objective of lap time reduction and incorporation of motion constraints was handled using an extrinsic reward function $^{e}r_t$.
 The agents received a reward of $r_{checkpoint}=0.01$ for passing each of the 19 checkpoints $c_i$ on the race track, $r_{lap}=0.1$ upon completing a lap, $r_{best\:lap}=0.7$ upon achieving a new best lap time, and a penalty of $r_{collision}=-1$ for colliding with the track bounds or peer agent (in which case both agents were penalized equally).
 Additionally, a continuous reward promoted higher velocities $v_t$.

 \end{itemize}